 The Houdini is the easy drinking introductory range for Smidge Wines.
 This 100% Shiraz comes from both the northern Seaview and southern Willunga regions of McLaren Vale.
 Although the introductory level to Smidge, this wine was matured in both bar- riques and hogsheads which were predominantly French (5% new) and a small amount of American for 18 months.

-The 2015 McLaren Vale Houdini has a black core with a deep red rim.
+McLaren Vale Houdini has a black core with a deep red rim.
 The nose is quintessential McLaren Vale Shiraz with a perfumed array of dark berries, plums, dark liqueur chocolate, vanilla bean and spice.
 On the palate the dark fruits jump to the fore and generously flow through to the long finish, balanced with spicy dark chocolate and slightly chewy yet fine tannins.
 This wine screams for a juicy steak or some hard cheese.

 Smidge recommends drinking this wine within the next 6 to 8 years.